-We will Health an mbition do this by Intervention Independence Integration We will establish the 'Education Health and Care Plan' pathway, bringing together the families and agencies for children and young people aged 0-25 with Special Educational Needs and disabilities, so that they have coordinated individual support plans.
+Health an d Wellbeing I Principle What we will do When we will do this Prevention and early interventio n Promoting independence empowering people Integration We will establish the 'Education Health and Care Plan' pathway, bringing together the families and agencies for children and young people aged 0-25 with Special Educational Needs and disabilities, so that they have coordinated individual support plans.
 Sept 2014 ✓ ✓ We will implement the recommendations from the Integrated Children and Young People's Community Healthcare Programme report, including: A multi-agency single point of access for information, advice and services The Integration and networking of services.
 For example, we will integrate Children's Community Nursing and Special School Nursing Services.
-April 2015 √ √ ✓ As we develop a new operating model for County Council children's services, we will review the support services to children with disabilities and identify where we can deliver more integrated service provision across children's social care, education support and health commissioning.
+April 2015 ✓ ✓ ✓ As we develop a new operating model for County Council children's services, we will review the support services to children with disabilities and identify where we can deliver more integrated service provision across children's social care, education support and health commissioning.
 April 2015 ✓ ✓